October 24, 2016

 HackensackUMC voluntarily underwent a thorough evaluation by The Joint Commission to demonstrate its level of quality and safety.
 This certification means that the Hip Fracture team not only treats its patients safely and effectively by protecting their rights and preventing infections, but also proactively educates patients and plans for emergency situations.
 The purpose of the site visit is to focus on how a patient is cared for throughout the entire continuum of care.
 From the first moment they are diagnosed, until they are back home recovering.

 The rigorous full-day survey at HackensackUMC involved three hours of patient tracers reviewing patient medical records and interviewing patient care staff.
 The Joint Commission surveyor visited the Emergency and Trauma Center to trace the path that a hip fracture patient would take, including transitions-of-care and handoff information.
-The surveyor also visited orthopaedic units in the medical center.
+The surveyor also visited orthopedic units in the medical center.
 The afternoon included a data session and a credentialing/competency session where staff files were reviewed for licensure, education and current certifications, such as CPR.
 There were no requirements for improvement cited.

-The HackensackUMC Orthopaedic Institute is home to more than 50 physicians and other specialized health care professionals who are nationally- and internationally-renowned leaders in orthopaedics.
-All of the Institute’s surgeons are familiar with the latest advances and techniques in orthopaedics, and many of them are involved in the development and design of some of the implants and technologies used around the world.
+The HackensackUMC Orthopaedic Institute is home to more than 50 physicians and other specialized health care professionals who are nationally- and internationally-renowned leaders in orthoedics.
+All of the Institute’s surgeons are familiar with the latest advances and techniques in orthopedics, and many of them are involved in the development and design of some of the implants and technologies used around the world.
 Each year at the Orthopaedic Institute, more than 7,000 patients are seen.
 Its focus on delivering quality care has also earned it The Joint Commission Disease-Specific Certification in Knee and Hip Joint Replacement.